FiZufa/mini-RAG/README.md

 - Results include total time and model used.
 - Final performance metrics saved to `outputs/task3_rag_performance_gpt2.json` and `outputs/task3_rag_performance_gpt4.json`.

+## 📊 Benchmark Results Summary

+### 💬 Example: Multi-turn QA with GPT-4 (RAG)

+This example demonstrates how our RAG system uses retrieved context from YouTube transcripts and combines it with GPT-4 to answer a sequence of related questions.

+#### 1. **Q: Why do people feel lonely?**

+- ⏱ Retrieval Time: `0.0807 sec`, Generation Time: `2.8176 sec`
+- 🧠 **Answer**:
+  > People feel lonely when they lack meaningful social interactions or connections.
+It may also occur when they feel unwanted, unloved, or not respected by others.
+This can be due to various reasons such as not being able to connect with people on a deeper level, or not being able to find people whose ideas or beliefs align with theirs.

+- 📚 **Top Retrieved Chunk Snippet**:
+  > “...alone sometimes actually finding oddly enough kind pleasurable... loneliness loses lot staining thing force develop social muscle...”

+---

+#### 2. **Q: How can someone improve their social skills?**

+- ⏱ Retrieval Time: `0.0639 sec`, Generation Time: `3.7998 sec`
+- 🧠 **Answer**:
+  > Someone can improve their social skills by first recognizing the importance of these skills in daily life.
+They should practice more often by interacting with various people in different settings... understanding how to work well with others are crucial aspects of improving social skills.

+- 📚 **Top Retrieved Chunk Snippet**:
+  > “...95% life involves interactions with people... think of social skills like playing piano or shooting free throws—something you can practice and improve.”

+---

+#### 3. **Q: What is the most important skill for personal growth?**

+- ⏱ Retrieval Time: `0.1548 sec`, Generation Time: `1.1904 sec`
+- 🧠 **Answer**:
+  > The most important skill for personal growth is social skills, such as getting along with people, cooperating, and knowing how to work with others.

+- 📚 **Top Retrieved Chunk Snippet**:
+  > “...social skills—getting along with people, cooperating, knowing how to work with people—isn’t just innate.
+It’s something you can and should develop.”

 ---

 ## 📊 Features